 Move your money to an online bank!

-I’ve already saved an extra $1,400 since switching to my new system that focuses on those short-term challenges.
+I saved an extra $5,000 last year by switching to my new system that focuses on those short-term challenges.

 My money plan may not work for everyone, but I hope that it inspires you to sit down and think about how you can create a personal strategy to reach your financial goals faster.